gutentag2012/form-signals/docs/reference/core/FormLogic.md

 ## Form State

-You can access several states of the form, most of them being reactive signals.
+You can access several states of the form, most of them being signals.

 ```ts
 interface FormLogic<